 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright

 If you have any information regarding this work and rights to it, please contact firstname.lastname@example.org

 Mold for Making a Benu Bird.
 Limestone, 4 9/16 × 4 1/2 × 1 1/2 in.
 (11.6 × 11.5 × 3.8 cm).
 Brooklyn Museum, Gift of Evangeline Wilbour Blashfield, Theodora Wilbour, and Victor Wilbour honoring the wishes of their mother, Charlotte Beebe Wilbour, as a memorial to their father, Charles Edwin Wilbour, 16.127.
 Creative Commons-BY (Photo: , CUR.16.127_view01.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Oblong limestone mould with figure of a Benu bird (Phoenix) facing right, in sunk relief.
-Details incised.
+Square limestone mould with figure of a Benu bird (Phoenix) facing right, in sunk relief.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome